-- 1.1 To consider a proposal to relocate the Cheshire Academy of Integrated Sport and Arts from their existing premises at Macon Way, Crewe to the former Broad Street School, Crewe. - 1.2 The Academy currently operates from Council owned premises on Macon Way, Crewe (Appendix 1 Site Plan).
+- 1.1 To consider a revised proposal following the previous Cabinet Report of 20th August 2012 to relocate the Cheshire Academy of Integrated Sport and Arts from their existing premises at Macon Way, Crewe to the former Broad Street School, Crewe. - 1.2 The Academy currently operates from Council owned premises on Macon Way, Crewe (Appendix 1 Site Plan).
 The terms of occupation are historical dating back to an agreement signed in 1994 with a rent payable to the Council of £2,000 per annum. - 1.3 The existing premises are in poor condition with expenditure in excess of £300,000 required to bring it up to an acceptable condition.
 In addition, the work of the Academy has significantly expanded since its foundation in 1993.
 The existing building no longer provides either the scale or quality of accommodation the Academy needs to fulfil its role in the community. - 1.4 The Academy occupies a small part of a much larger Council owned site on Macon Way.
 The remainder of the site is occupied by the Council providing office accommodation primarily for use by Care 4CE.
-The site is of considerable strategic importance to the Council occupying a gateway location at the Macon Way roundabout in close proximity to the railway station, former Royal Mail site and the fire station. - 1.5 The Academy has approached the Council with a proposal to relocate to the Former Broad Street School in the West Coppenhall and Grosvenor area of Crewe (Appendix 2 Site Plan). - 1.6 The decision required to transfer the former Broad Street School to the Academy will amount to a community asset transfer at less than best consideration and, therefore, amounts to a choice between: - 1.6.1 Expenditure on other services made possible as a result of a 'commercial' or best-price disposal of the asset,
+The site is of considerable strategic importance to the Council occupying a gateway location at the Macon Way roundabout in close proximity to the railway station, former Royal Mail site and the fire station. - 1.5 The Academy has agreed an approach with the Council to relocate to the Former Broad Street School in the West Coppenhall and Grosvenor area of Crewe (Appendix 2 Site Plan).

-1.6.2 The benefits generated to the Community and/or the Council by the transfer of the asset to the third sector.
+- 1.6 The decision required to transfer the former Broad Street School to the Academy will amount to a community asset transfer at less than best consideration and, therefore, amounts to a choice between: - 1.6.1 Expenditure on other services made possible as a result of a 'commercial' or best-price disposal of the asset, - 1.6.2 The benefits generated to the Community and/or the Council by the transfer of the asset to the third sector.